alicebartlett/tamponclub/index.md

 ## Can I start my own Tampon Club?
 Yes!
 Having a Tampon Club in your office is brilliant and extremely easy to do.
 Head over to [our page about setting one up](setting-up-a-tampon-club) to find out more.
 Once you're done, don't forget to let us know!
 Send us an email to [hi@tampon.club](mailto:hi@tampon.club) or catch us on Twitter at [@tampon_club](http://twitter.com/tampon_club).
-Send us a photo of your set-up and maybe we'll send you some Tampon Club stickers.
+Send us a photo of your set-up and we'll send you some Tampon Club stickers.

 ## Who is behind this?